armada-ths/old.armada.nu/content/webtv.md

 priority: '5'
 header: /assets/TheFair_small.jpg
 ---
-## LIVE: watch live streaming of Armada Talks 2017
+## LIVE: Armada Talks 2017!

-A talk is around 30 minutes long followed by audience questions.
-Topics include technology, entrepreneurship, innovation and life on space.
+A talk is around 30 minutes followed by audience questions.
+Topics include technology, innovation, entrepreneurship and integration.
 Armada Talks is held at **Sydöstra Galleriet** **in** **KTH library both fair days** and everyone is most welcome to experience the talks live!
-If you can't be there physically or don't manage to get a seat - all the talks will be live streamed and available on this page.
+If you can't be there physically or don't manage to get a seat - all the talks will be live streamed and available through our web TV on this page.
 See schedule of the talks below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/13wjnqn6V7M" frameborder="0" allowfullscreen></iframe>

 **Tuesday Nov 21**\
 10.15: Rebecka Cedering Ångström\